 Fundamental analysts typically organize their thinking around four key variables: the expected growth rate of earnings, the expected level of dividend payments, the degree of risk associated with the business, and the prevailing level of interest rates.

-Growth deserves particular attention because it compounds.
+Growth deserves attention because it compounds.
 Money reinvested at a consistently high rate does not grow linearly; it accelerates.
 A useful shortcut here is the rule of 72: dividing 72 by the annual rate of return gives an approximate number of years required to double an investment.
 At 6 percent annually, for instance, capital doubles roughly every 12 years.
 At 9 percent, every 8 years.
 The implication is that even modest differences in long-term growth rates produce dramatically different outcomes over time.

 No company, of course, grows indefinitely.
 Businesses move through life cycles, and as they scale, growth inevitably moderates.
 The length of the high-growth phase is therefore an important input in any valuation exercise.